mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 |                                              |             |             | 0xFF: all extended data records                          |         |
 +----------------------------------------------+-------------+-------------+----------------------------------------------------------+---------+

-.. note:: A client can request a single concrete extended data record (*DTCExtDataRecordNumber* = 0x01–0xEF).
+.. note:: *DTCExtDataRecordNumber* (0x01–0xEF) selects a single extended data record.
-  If *DTCExtDataRecordNumber* = 0xFF, all available extended data records for that DTC are returned in ascending order.
+  0xFE requests all regulated emissions OBD records.
-  If *DTCExtDataRecordNumber* = 0xFE, all available extended data records related to regulated emissions OBD records (records numbers: 0x90-0x9F) are turned in ascending order.
+  0xFF requests all extended data records for the DTC.

 reportUserDefMemoryDTCByStatusMask (0x17)
 '''''''''''''''''''''''''''''''''''''''''
-The client can request the number of DTCs that match a given status mask (*DTCStatusMask*) in selected memory (*MemorySelection*).
+This sub-function can be used by the client to request the number of DTCs that match a given status mask (*DTCStatusMask*) in a selected memory (*MemorySelection*).

 +----------------------------------------------+-------------+-------------+-----------------------------------------+---------+
 | Name                                         | Bit Length  | Value       | Description                             | Present |